-I am your English-born, French expert for all activity holidays in off-the-beaten track destinations in France.
-I have lived, worked and travelled extensively in France for the last 16 years.
-Passionate about all things French and outdoor activities, I love creating made to measure trips where travelers have an authentic experience, meet local people and indulge in the local way of life.
+I am your English-born, UK and French expert for all activity holidays in off-the-beaten track destinations in UK and France.
+I have lived, worked and traveled extensively in both the UK and France.
+Passionate about outdoor activities, I love creating made to measure trips where travelers have an authentic experience, meet local people and indulge in the local way of life.

 What places and activities do you specialize in?

 "I specialize in active holidays, mainly self-guided hiking holidays, but also guided hiking holidays and self-guided cycling holidays in France and the UK.
 We focus on off the beaten track destinations with a strong regional identity, often overlooked by large companies, where our customers can enjoy a true local experience.
 Although we pride ourselves on interesting and varied circuits, for us the après-hike is of equal importance.
 We use small guest houses where there is a genuinely warm welcome and wonderful regional cuisine."

 "I moved to France in 2003 with my wife and first child.
 After perfecting my French and exploring the 4 corners of France, I decided to use my knowledge and extensive experience as a walker, mountaineer and traveler to create holidays which provide an authentic French experience in the wonderful destinations I had discovered.
 High Point Holidays was formerly created 10 years ago as an Anglo/French collaboration with my father Tony who was based in the UK office.
 Tony has since sadly passed away.
 My brother Mark has been involved with the company since 2011, becoming a partner in 2014.
 We now have two companies, one based in France and one based in the UK, working together to provide holidays in France, the UK and occasionally further afield, meaning that we are locally present where we welcome most of our customers.
 The company is growing but remains a family affair with my wife a partner in the French company, Randonnees Outre-Manche."

 Please share a unique travel experience you will never forget.